Qianh1225/CYCLOCIM-visualization-tools/README.md

 ### References
 <a id="1">[1]</a>
-Qian Huang, Francois Primeau, Timothy DeVries, CYCLOCIM: A 4-D variational assimilation system for the climatological mean seasonal cycle of the ocean circulation, Ocean modelling (submitted)
+Qian Huang, Francois Primeau, Timothy DeVries, CYCLOCIM: A 4-D variational assimilation system for the climatological mean seasonal cycle of the ocean circulation, Ocean modelling (accepted)

 <a id="2">[2]</a>
 https://www.mathworks.com/matlabcentral/fileexchange/34087-cbrewer-colorbrewer-schemes-for-matlab